alexfanjn/NLGNN_PyG/README.md

 ## Note

-- Currently, the number of local embedding layers and Conv1d layers are both set as 2 refer to the paper.
+- Currently, the number of local embedding layers and Conv1d layers are both set as 2 referring to the paper.

 - We can change the local embedding mode among 'mlp', 'gcn', and 'gat' in main.py.